Skip to Content

 What if I don’t agree with a decision?

-To do this fill in the Application for Review of Decision – Section 149 Residential Tenancies Act 2010 available online or at your local DCJ Housing office.
+To do this fill in the Application for Review of Decision – Section 149 Residential Tenancies Act 2010 available online or at your local DCJ office.

 Where can I get advice and advocacy services?

 Please contact your local tenants' advice and advocacy service.
-Their details are on tenants.org.au.
-Alternatively, on Mondays phone the Tenants Union Advice Line: 10:00 am -1:00pm and 2:00pm - 5:00pm on 1800 251 101.
+Their details are available at tenants.org.au.

 Was this content useful?